kimoppalfens/kimoppalfens.github.io/_posts/2021-01-06-Logging in the cloud - Part  2.md

 ## Symmetric vs. Asymmetric Encryption ##

-Symmetric key encryption uses the same (secret) key to both encrypt and decrypt the data.
+**Symmetric key encryption** uses the same (secret) key to both encrypt and decrypt the data.
 This poses a challenge in our process.
 Since we have to encrypt the data before uploading it, it means that our key is present on our staged device.
 If someone can get a hold of this key, we could decrypt all other encrypted logfiles as well.

-Asymmetric key encryption, also known as public key encryption, uses 2 different key's to encrypt/decrypt the data.
+**Asymmetric key encryption**, also known as public key encryption, uses 2 different key's to encrypt/decrypt the data.
 A public key available to everyone that wants to use it, and a private key only available to you.
 A message that is encrypted using a public key can only be decrypted using a private key, while also, a message encrypted using a private key can be decrypted using a public key.
 Security of the public key is not required because it is publicly available and can be passed over the internet.

 So, that's settled then ?
-Let's use asymmetric key encryption then ?
+We will use asymmetric key encryption ?
 We take the public key to encrypt the logfiles before uploading them, and then use the private key to decrypt the data.
 Done!

-If only life was that simple ;)  As it turns out, most asymmetric key algorithms can't be used on "large" files.
+If only life was that simple ;)
+As it turns out, most asymmetric key algorithms can't be used on "large" files.
 And large is a bit of an understatement.
 It seems that it can roughly encrypt the same amount of bits as the amount of bits we used to generate the key.
 So a 2048bit key can only encrypt 2048bits of data.
 That's not nearly enough for our purpose.

 The solution here is to combine both methods!

 1) on the staging machine, we generate a symmetric key and encrypt our data with it
 2) we then encrypt this symmetric key with our public key (that is freely available)
 3) both the (symmetric) encrypted data and (asymmetric) encrypted key are uploaded to azure
 4) both files are downloaded again on the receiving side
 5) The symmetric key is decrypted using our private key (only known to us)
 6) the data is decrypted using our (freshly decrypted) symmetric key

 While that may sound very complicated, you'll see that in practise it's not so bad.
 So let's take a look at how to put this in place.

 ## Preparations ##

-I assume you've configured your environment like we discussed in [part 1](2021-01-04-Logging%20in%20the%20cloud%20-%20Part%201.md) as we will use this as a foundation for part 2.
+I assume you've configured your environment like we discussed in [part 1](https://www.oscc.be/sccm/Logging-in-the-cloud-Part-1/) as we will use this as a foundation for part 2.
 I would strongly recommend getting it up & running without encryption anyway, so that you know the entire procedure is working as expected.

 In order to proceed with encryption, we need to add 2 steps to our task sequence.

 We are going to use a windows distribution of OpenSSL to perform the actual cryptography.
-For this to work, you need the **X64** of the visual C++ redistributables.
+For this to work, you need the **X64** bits of the visual C++ redistributables.
 Download [here](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)

 We've created an application to install this during our task sequence.
 It could very well be that you have this already configured in your task sequence as those distributables are often needed for other applications as well.